jessiexxu/Movie-Trailer-Website/README.md

 This python file imports the media.Movie class from media.py and creates the instances to be shown on the movie trailer website.

 ### fresh_tomatoes.py
 HTML code forked from Udacity opens the movies page from the movies list defined in entertainment_center.py.
-See this code in jessiexxu/ud036_StarterCode.